ca33r0n1/Project-Kube-Cloud/README.md

-# Project Kloud
+# Project Kube Cloud

-Project Kloud is the current Docker image that we use for cloud mass deployment of server software.
+Project Kube Cloud is the current Docker image that we use for cloud mass deployment of server software.

 ## Authors